dgarridoa/ragtube/README.md

 • Ollama: To serve a local embedding and language model.
 It generates embeddings for text (transcriptions chunks and queries) and for generating responses based on the query and its corresponding contextual information provided by the retriever.

 • Backend: Built using FastAPI, the backend layer exposes endpoints for readiness checks, listing channels, and handling RAG queries.
 This API communicates with both the database (to fetch data), and Ollama (to generate embeddings and chat completions).
-The RAG endpoint retrieve most relevant chunks, rerank them using FlashRank and filter them and finally pass them to the chat model to generate responses.
+The RAG endpoint retrieves the most relevant chunks, reranks them using FlashRank and filters them, and finally passes them to the chat model to generate responses.

-• Frontend: The application’s user interface is built with Streamlit, which interacts with the FastAPI backend.
-It provides users with a way to ask questions and view search results and generated responses.
+• Frontend: RAGTube offers two user interface options:
+  - **[Modern Frontend (Recommended)](frontend/README.md)**: A beautiful, responsive interface built with **shadcn/ui**, **Vite**, and **Vanilla JavaScript**.
+Features real-time chat, YouTube video embedding, dark/light themes, and modern UX patterns.
+  - **Legacy Frontend**: A Streamlit-based interface (maintained for compatibility).

+  The shadcn/ui frontend provides a superior user experience and is the recommended choice.

 • CLI and Database Tools: A Typer-based command line interface is provided for database population.
 It downloads transcriptions, split them into chunks, computes their embeddings and create the HNSW index if does not exist.

-• Containerization & Deployment: Docker Compose is used to orchestrate the entire application stack including the PostgreSQL database, Ollama (for model serving), FastAPI (banckend), Streamlit (frontend), and additional services such as Watchtower for automated rolling releases and Traefik as a reverse proxy with SSL handling.
+• Containerization & Deployment: Docker Compose is used to orchestrate the entire application stack including the PostgreSQL database, Ollama (for model serving), FastAPI (backend), modern shadcn/ui frontend, and additional services such as Watchtower for automated rolling releases and Traefik as a reverse proxy with SSL handling.

 ```mermaid
 sequenceDiagram